josephonfire/portfolio/README.md

    ```
 4. Access at [http://localhost:5173](http://localhost:5173)

-## 🌐 Deploy
-You can easily deploy this project on Vercel, Netlify, or GitHub Pages.
-Just point to the main branch and use the default Vite build command.

 ## 📁 Structure
 - `src/` - Main source code
 - `public/` - Images, fonts, CV, and logo